nau/jscala/README.md

 * if, while, for..in and for statements
 * Scala if as an expression (e.g. val a = if (true) 1 else 2)
 * Scala match as JavaScript switch
-* Basic Scala class definition to JavaScript object definition translation
+* Basic Scala class/trait definition to JavaScript object definition translation
 * Global JavaScript functions (parseInt etc)
 * Basic Browser objects (window, history, location etc)
 * Basic HTML DOM objects (Document, Element, Attribute, Node, NodeList etc)